 5. Wilfredo Marco

-Here’s what happened, as reported word for word by The Philippine Star.
-This news was published May 6, 2003 on their website.
+Here’s what happened, as reported by The Philippine Star.
+Below news was published May 6, 2003.

 Lawyer Arlis Vela, chief of the NBI’s Anti-Illegal Recruitment Division, said five days before the June 30 exams, a tip was allegedly released by PRC examiner Rodolfo Aspillaga through chief mate Renato Sanggalang, who in turn, relayed this to chief mate Edric Aspilla, reviewer of Golden Success Maritime Inc. in Cebu City.

 Captain Edwin Itable, the whistleblower, disclosed that “four sets of leaks” were forwarded by Aspilla to Captain Dennis Santiago, owner of SBR Review Center who also allegedly shared the tip with Captain Wilfredo Marco of the Marco Review Center.